 A non-disciplinary sampling method where participants are chosen to ensure that specific characteristics (such as age, gender, income, or education level) are represented proportional to the sample.

-What Is Quota Sampling? - quota sampling is a non-supportive sampling method where researchers divide a population into subgroups and then select non-converted selectors to fill a predetermined quota for each subgroup, ensuring that the final sample reflects the specific ratio of the characteristics found in the population.
-This is a quick, cost-effective technique to ensure that subgraphs are represented, but non-conversion selection introduces the potential interviewer prejudice and makes it difficult to normalize the conclusions for the entire population.
+What Is Quota Sampling? - Quota sampling is a non-probability sampling method where researchers divide a population into subgroups and then select non-random participants to fill a predetermined quota for each subgroup.
+This approach is commonly used in UK-based academic research and student projects, as it ensures that the final sample reflects the specific ratio of characteristics found in the population.
+It is a quick and cost-effective technique to ensure that subgroups are represented; however, non-random selection introduces the potential for interviewer bias and makes it difficult to generalise the conclusions to the entire population- an important consideration for UK students conducting research.

-Example: If your target population is 60% female and 40% male, then in quota samples, your final sample will reflect the equal ratio.
+Example: If your target population is 60% female and 40% male, then in quota sampling, your final sample will reflect the same ratio.

 How it Works is done